the ancient wisdom of yoga as it is... pure and simply from the heart

 Chanting elevates the mind and spirit beyond our limited material existence.
 This elevated state opens our hearts and encourages the outward expression of love and devotion.
 When this expression of love and devotion is pure, it brings us to a state of intense connectedness to all beings and forms of life and consciousness, ultimately leading us to the higher states of consciousness and wisdom.

 Chanting before and after class is the traditional way to begin practice.
 It focuses our mind and hearts and sets an intention.
-Chanting pays homage to and is a respectful reminder of the lineage of Masters who have given us this knowledge.
+Chanting pays homage to and is a respectful reminder of the lineage of enlightened souls who have passed on this knowledge.

 Chanting exercises both the Nervous system and the body.
 Articulation of the words, control of the breath and perfection of the posture are all essential parts of the practice.
 The healing benefits of the resonant vibrations that are created with sanskrit chants cannot be underestimated.
 Sound is energy.
 This sacred energy calms the mind, purifies the heart and releases the emotions.
 Chanting also purifies the energy of the space around us.